 We’ve known about the technology behind LEDs for years.
 Contributing to the development of solid-state transistors, LED technology helped to land an astronaut on the moon and enable the creation of portable AM radios!

 In the early 60s, a young scientist working for General Electric developed the first LEDs.
-Companies first used them as indicator lights for circuit boards, and they became known for their durability and energy efficiency.
+Companies first used them as indicator lights for circuit boards, and they became known for their durability and energy savings.
 Many municipalities used the second generation of LEDs, which became available in the 80s and 90s, as replacements for the traditional incandescent bulb in streetlights.
 Some people began to experiment with using them as a replacement for fluorescent lights in outdoor signs.

 Currently, we are working with the third-generation of LEDs.
 This latest generation lasts longer, is more durable, performs better and is more energy-efficient than any other source of lighting.
 Many industrial, commercial and residential facilities now use LEDs for a wide range of applications.

-1. A Long Lifespan
+1. Long Lifespan

 Compared to the lifespan of your average incandescent bulb, the lifespan of a LED light is far superior.
 The average incandescent bulb lasts about a thousand hours.
 The lifespan of an average LED light is 50,000 hours.
 Depending on how you use it, its life may be as long as 100,000 hours.
 This means that an LED light can last anywhere from six to 12 years before you need to replace it.
 That is 40 times longer than an incandescent bulb.